Chattanooga Truck Accident Lawyer

 Another way that truck accident cases are more complicated than car accidents concerns the large amounts of accident-related evidence that an accident victim’s attorney must gather.
 Proof that a truck driver, trucking company, truck parts manufacturer, or other at-fault party violated a state or federal law or acted in a negligent manner may be required so that an injured victim receives the highest amount of compensation possible for their accident-related injuries and lost wages.

 The Georgia and Tennessee laws and regulations that govern truck drivers and truck companies also make truck accident cases more complicated to win than typical auto accidents.
-The Chattanooga tractor trailer accident lawyer at The Davis Firm, LLC understands that truck accident cases require additional care and consideration.
+The Chattanooga tractor-trailer accident lawyer at Davis Firm, LLC understands that truck accident cases require additional care and consideration.
 Attorney Scott Davis has experience in handling even the most complicated of truck accident cases throughout Tennessee and Georgia.

 Who Can Be Held Responsible for a Truck Accident?

 Many defendants potentially could be held responsible for truck accident victim’s injuries.
 Depending on the facts, the truck driver, the trucking company, the cargo’s owner, the truck’s owner, the trailer’s owner, the cargo loader, the truck maintenance and repair company, the truck manufacturer, and others may be held accountable for a victim’s injuries in Georgia and Tennessee.

 Often, a truck driver and trucking company are both held liable in truck accident cases that involve negligence claims.
 If a trucker causes a truck accident due to negligence, both the truck driver and the trucking company owner may be held accountable.
 Employers like trucking companies are typically held responsible for the actions of their truck driver employees while they are working.

 A trucking company may also be held responsible for negligent hiring and retention of truck drivers who have dangerous records.